pennaerial/FirstLastName-PennAir2022Vision/Instructions.md

 # Support

 If you have clarification questions or are in need of any assistance, don’t hesitate to reach out!
+Especially if you have trouble during figuring out how to use GitHub.
+We want to challenge you with the coding challenge, not with the setup.
 Feel free to email [anpans@seas.upenn.edu](mailto:anpans@seas.upenn.edu) or [daveshv@seas.upenn.edu](mailto:daveshv@seas.upenn.edu).

 # Resources